 A triathlon is one of the trickiest and most difficult types of event you can try, but the challenge is what makes it great.
 This race comprises a swimming section, followed by a large bicycle ride, and finally a long stretch of running.
-Therefore it's important to get the right nutrition in order to maximise performance and keep yourself healthy.
+Therefore it’s important to get the right nutrition for triathlon right in order to maximise performance and keep yourself healthy.

 As a triathlon race is continuous, the racers are not given any break to relax between each event.
 Therefore the most important thing required to survive a triathlon and reach the finish line before the others is stamina.
 Individuals need to have enough strength and supply of energy to push themselves towards the end, and the ultimate source of building stamina and fueling your body is…food!

 However, if you are participating in a triathlon, you are not supposed to have an ordinary everyday meal.
 Rather, you have to be very specific regarding your diet so that it keeps you active and energetic throughout the day.
 Following are some effective and useful tips for race day nutrition.

 Start Loading up on Carbs

 Carbs are at the top of the list because of their relatively high significance.
 The cells of our body burn glucose for instant energy and that’s why it is considered one of the best sources for the production of energy.
 Professional trainers recommend that racers should start consuming carb-loaded sources such as grains, white bread, rice, potatoes and more a few days before the final day.